Singapore extends ex-Sri Lankan prez Rajapaksa's visit pass by 14 days: Report | Politics

 Sri Lanka has seen months of mass unrest over the worst economic crisis and many blame the former government led by Rajapaksa and his family for mishandling the island nation's economy.
 The government declared bankruptcy in mid-April by refusing to honor its international debt.

-Sri Lanka, a country of 22 million people, is under the grip of unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel, and other essentials.
+Sri Lanka, a country of 22 million people, is under the grip of an unprecedented economic turmoil, the worst in seven decades, leaving millions struggling to buy food, medicine, fuel and other essentials.
 Sri Lanka's total foreign debt stands at USD 51 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)